alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 ### Descriptive PCASM

-Descriptive PCASM is data that reveals information regarding the nature of the content.
+Descriptive PCASM is data that describes the "content".

 Descriptive PCASM would include, non-exclusively: